floriancafiero/nocomments/README.md

 # nocomments
-Removal or extraction of a website's commentary section.
+Removal or extraction of a website's commentary section, depending on its code.

 Four functions are provided: